jasonritchie06/MP3Shuffler/README.md

 2. Select the source directory containing your MP3 files.
 3. Select the target directory where you want to copy the shuffled files.
 4. Click on the "Shuffle to Target" button to start the process.
+5. The Shuffler app can also be used to fill up an sdcard or music player with random songs by pointing it at your music collection and shffuling random songs to the target device until it is full.

 ## License